[Holodeck –

 DALBY: That’s right.
 That’s always worked for us.

-CHAKOTAY: That’s the Maquis way too, isn’t it.
-And if you want to
+CHAKOTAY: That's the Maquis way too, isn't it?
+And if you want to keep

-keep doing it the Maquis was that’s fine by me.
-We can do that
+doing it the Maquis was that's fine with me.
+We can do that tomorrow,

-tomorrow, the next day, everyday until you report to Lieutenant Tuvok, you
+the next day, everyday, until you report to Lieutenant Tuvok.
+You

 understand me?
 What?
 How does a Starfleet crewman answer a question?